vigneshbarani24/odata_mcp_go/README.md

 - **Cross-Platform**: Native Go binary for easy deployment on any OS
 - **Read-Only Modes**: Restrict operations with `--read-only` or `--read-only-but-functions`
 - **MCP Protocol Debugging**: Built-in trace logging with `--trace-mcp` for troubleshooting
-- **Service-Specific Hints**: Automatic detection and hints for known problematic services
+- **Service-Specific Hints**: Flexible hint system with pattern matching for known service issues
 - **Full MCP Compliance**: Complete protocol implementation for all MCP clients
 - **Multiple Transports**: Support for stdio (default) and HTTP/SSE transports